 Ethereum has around 15 tx/sec limit currently.
 This is a significant limitation for a multiplayer game.
 Projects like POA Network and Loom Network are working to solve this scaling problem.
 There are some hybrid solutions like Gods Unchained that are also trying to solve the scalability problem.

-Cryptokitties was the first game with good UX, and that was the one of the main cause for its success.
-But, overall, blockchain games still needs better UX to compete or integrate with other game platforms.
+Cryptokitties was the first game with good UX, and that was one of the main cause of its success.
+But, overall, blockchain games still need better UX to compete or integrate with other game platforms.

 Lack of talent

 Blockchain games ecosystem currently lacks professional gamers and development companies focusing on developing games on the blockchain.
 One thing to notice here that ethereum has the biggest developer community compare to all other blockchains.
 Blockchain needs professionals and enthusiasts who understand both gaming and blockchain.
 The pool is simply limited at the moment.

 Blockchain games have immense potential and solve some real core problems around game asset management.
 For example, sharing collectibles of one game into another.

 Let's understand some major benefits of blockchain games.

 1- Reusable Game Assets

 I was playing PUBG recently, a multiplayer mobile, and desktop games and collected some cool accessories but those accessories are unusable and invaluable outside of the game.
 That's a big problem in conventional games.
 As blockchain collectibles live on distributed open databases represented by tokens, this means this can be reused outside of the game and there are marketplaces like Rarebits Rare Bits and Opensea OpenSea , where you can buy and sell these collectibles.

 This opens the door for new possibilities as these tokens can be reused in bootstrapping liquidity or raking in new games.
 A player is not bound to any particular game and value spend is not lost outside the game.